Services we provide

 We provide advice about contraception and family planning including prescription of the oral contraceptive pill and provision of long acting injectable contraceptives.
 We offer pregnancy testing, emergency contraception and advice on services for termination of pregnancy.

 If you are planning to have a baby then we advise you book to see one of the doctors for health advice before becoming pregnant.
-This ensures you are in the best possible health and have received advice health issues in pregnancy such as folic acid supplements, screening for disorders such as sickle cell, diet, exercise and general health.
+This ensures you are in the best possible health and have received advice with regards to health issues in pregnancy such as folic acid supplements, screening for disorders such as sickle cell, diet, exercise and general health.
 For women with health problems such as diabetes or high blood pressure it is very important to optimise control of the condition before becoming pregnant.

 Your GP will offer you a mother’s postnatal health check on the same date as your baby’s 6 week health check.
 The mother’s postnatal check is an opportunity to discuss any health issues that have arisen since the baby was born.
 It can be a difficult time for new mothers and it’s important to pick up problems like post natal depression so that timely help can be offered.
 Advice on breast feeding, contraception and wound care is also provided as appropriate.